atsign-foundation/at_libraries/packages/at_onboarding_cli/README.md

 #### Steps to onboard:
    1) Import at_cli_onboarding.
    2) Set preferences using AtOnboardingPreference.
-Either of cram_secret or path to qr_code containing cram_secret need to be provided in order to activate the atSign.
-   3) Setting the download path is mandatory in AtOnboardingPreference in order to save the .atKeysFile which contains necessary keys to authenticate.
+Provide the cram secret for the atsign if you have one.
+   3) If you do not have a cram secret you can just leave it blank.
+In this case a verification code will be sent to your registered email which you can provide to activate your already registered atsign.
    4) Instantiate AtOnboardingServiceImpl using the required atSign and a valid instance of AtOnboardingPreference.
-   5) Call the onboard on AtOnboardingServiceImpl.
+   5) Call the onboard() in AtOnboardingServiceImpl.
-   6) Use getAtLookup to get authenticated instance of AtLookup (only) which can be used to perform more complex operations on the atSign.
+   6) Use authenticated instances of atClient/atLookup now available in AtOnboardingServiceImpl's instance to perform complex operations on the atSign.
  ```
 AtOnboardingService atOnboardingService = AtOnboardingServiceImpl('@alice', atOnboardingPreference);
 atOnboardingService.onboard();
+AtClient? atClient = await atOnboardingService.atClient();
-AtLookup? atLookup = atOnboardingService.getAtLookup();
+AtLookup? atLookup = atOnboardingService.atLookUp();
 ```
 Please refer to [example](https://pub.dev/packages/at_onboarding_cli/example) to better understand the usage.